KeenGWatanabe/gitactions/branching.md

-Absolutely, Roger — you can push changes from your `dev` branch to `main` using the command line in GitHub Codespaces, just like in any local Git environment.
+Absolutely,  you can push changes from your `dev` branch to `main` using the command line in GitHub Codespaces, just like in any local Git environment.
 Here's a clean, step-by-step way to do it:

 ### 🧠 Option 1: Merge `dev` into `main` and push
 If you want to **merge** the changes from `dev` into `main`, do this: